richardm75/record-radio/README.md

 The **SETUP SECTION** near the start of the script contains all paths and variables necessary to customize Rec-Radio for a system.

 Make sure to set the proper paths for the system in place of those already in the script.
 All paths must exist before the script is run.
-Don not add a trailing slash at the end of paths - the script does that.
+Do not add a trailing slash at the end of paths - the script does that.

 * `ffmpegpath` - the location of ffmpeg.exe
 * `recordingpath` - the location for recorded files.
 In the Windows scripts a subfolder `NameOfShow` will be placed under this location and created automatically if it doesn't already exist.